blakeb211/ames-housing/article-sklearn-companions/Article.md

 *Yellowbrick* has helper classes and functions to automatically create various important graphics and keep our thinking (mostly) up above the matplotlib api.**

 Your hyperparameter search with GridSearchCV may have covered multiple parameters.
-Choose one and validate it with Yellowbrick's **ValidationCurve** to make sure things look OK.
+Choose one and validate it with Yellowbrick's **ValidationCurve**.

 ```
 # Create validation curve to increase confidence that algorithm is performing reasonably